obianuju-linda/obanuju-git/README.md

 I'm a passionate tech enthusiast with a drive to learn and innovate.
 I'm excited to share my journey, projects, and experiences with you!

-👀 I'm interested in Cloud Computing, DevSecOps, and Python.
+👀 I'm interested in Cloud Computing, DevSecOps, and Data analysis.

 🌱 I'm currently learning Cloud Security, Kubernetes, Terraform and Python.